ftrbnd/eden-heardle-server/README.md

 ## About The Project

 This server has 2 responsibilities:
-* Choose a new random song every day at 4am UTC
+* Choose a new random song every day at 4am UTC with a daily cron job
-* Receive POST and DELETE requests from [EDEN Heardle](https://eden-heardle-cronjobs.io) when users interact with the Custom Heardle modal
+* Handle POST and DELETE api requests from [EDEN Heardle](https://eden-heardle-cronjobs.io) when users interact with the Custom Heardle modal

 <p align="right">(<a href="#readme-top">back to top</a>)</p>